John Grinder: Development of neuro-linguistic programming

 In 1972 (during Grinder's stint at UCSC) Richard Bandler, an undergraduate student of psychology, approached him for assistance in specific aspects of modeling Gestalt therapy.
 Bandler, along with good friend Frank Pucelik, had spent much time recording and editing recordings of Fritz Perls (founder of Gestalt therapy) and had learned Gestalt therapy implicitly during intense group sessions.
 After some time, Grinder was invited to participate in group discussions.
 Although at first Grinder sat quietly, he eventually approached Bandler and Pucelik with some observations and questions.
 Grinder left a lasting impression on Pucelik and was later dubbed 'the real genius'.
-Bandler and Pucelik invited Grinder to team up, eventually creating a very close group.
+Bandler and Pucelik invited Grinder to team up, eventually creating a close group.
 Although Bandler, Grinder and Pucelik were the main driving force, there were several other students at the university who contributed ‘a hell of a lot’ according to Pucelik.
 In the end, hours of unpaid research significantly aided the formation of Meta - modern day NLP.

 From there Grinder and Bandler modelled the various cognitive behavioral patterns of therapists such as Perls, a leading figure in family therapy Virginia Satir and later the leading figure in hypnosis in psychiatry Milton Erickson.
 As a result, The Structure of Magic Volumes I & II (1975, 1976), Patterns of the Hypnotic Techniques of Milton H. Erickson, Volumes I & II (1975, 1977) and Changing With Families (1976) were published.
 This work formed the basis of the methodology that became the foundation of neuro-linguistic programming.

 The trio began hosting seminars and practice groups.
 These served as a place to practice and test their newly discovered patterns while allowing them to transfer the skills to the participants.
 Several books were published based on transcripts of their seminars, including Frogs into Princes (1979).
 During this period, a creative group of students and psychotherapists were asked to join including Robert Dilts, Leslie Cameron-Bandler, Judith DeLozier, Stephen Gilligan and David Gordon (All of whom are considered the second generation of co-developers; recruited by Bandler, Grinder and Pucelik after the original team graduated from university).

 In the 1977, Bandler requested that Pucelik be removed from the group for personal reasons - which was agreed to by immediate mutual consent.
 It wasn't long after that that Bandler, Grinder and their group of associates split acrimoniously, and stopped working together.
-Following this, many members of their group went out on their own and took NLP in their own directions.
+Following this, some members of their group went out on their own and took NLP in their own directions.
 Some of Bandler and Grinder's books went out of print for a while due to legal problems between the co-authors.
 Structure I & II, and Patterns I & II – considered the foundation of the field – were later republished.
 Bandler attempted to claim legal ownership of the term neuro-linguistic programming; however, it was eventually deemed to be a generic term, and could therefore not be trademarked.
 Grinder and Bandler settled their claims around 2001, clearing a platform for the future development of NLP as a legitimate field of endeavor.